 Street art is very trendy in Dubai.
 It can look trendy, colorful, animalistic, and a bit crazy.
 They can now be found in many places in the metropolis.
 Next to the La Mer and City Walk districts 18b Street in Karama is decorated on both sides with a total of 24 murals.
 Modern graffiti has also been painted on the walls of houses on 2nd December Street, where motifs that charmingly depict Arabic tradition are more in the foreground.

-Just as popular – as in many other large cities – is the artistic design of the underground stations.
-The underground Bur Juman station, an important transport hub in the city, also scores with this.
+The artistic design of the underground stations is just as popular – as in many other large cities.
+The underground Bur Juman station, an important transport hub in the town, also scores with this.
 Passengers encounter an unusual construction when riding on the escalator.
 Across either side of the platform are four huge jellyfish-sized glass chandeliers.
 From the screen to the long, teardrop-shaped tentacles, LEDs not only illuminate the body of the jellyfish, but even the colors change from soft and deep blue tones to rich violet.
-Really worth seeing!
+Worth seeing!